alexjamesing/Deep_LVPM/docs/tutorials/siamese.rst

 Expect ~5 seconds per training step on Apple Silicon, with higher throughput on modern CUDA GPUs.
-The downstream linear SVM typically achieves >0.6 accuracy on CIFAR-10, far higher than chance, and comparable with similar methods such as BarlowTwins (ref), trained for the same amount of time on the same dataset.
+The downstream linear SVM typically achieves >0.6 accuracy on CIFAR-10, far higher than chance, and comparable with similar methods such as BarlowTwins https://keras.io/examples/vision/barlow_twins/, trained for the same amount of time on the same dataset.

 If this deep dive was useful, please `star <https://github.com/alexjamesing/Deep_LVPM>`_ the repository—community support signals that DLVPM matters and helps us justify the time invested in future improvements.